getreu/tp-note/README.md

    desktop environment that follows the XDG specification, e.g. KDE, Gnome, XFCE, LXDC, Mate (and probably also most others).

-   The use of notifications also removes former GTK dependencies.
-Anyway, if you prefer to see error messages on the console only, you can opt out notifications and message boxes by omitting the `message-box` feature.
+   If you prefer to see error messages on the console only, you can opt out notifications and message boxes by omitting the `message-box` feature.
 In this case all error messages are dumped on the console from where you started _Tp-Note_ into `stderr`: